sshah307/Baccarat_Game/README.md

 # Baccarat_Game

-This project is a Baccarat Game made of CS 342.
+This is a Baccarat Game made of CS 342.

 Using Java and JavaFX